| |

 of Purpose over the long haul.

-- If you really want it done right, regularly, get a nurse
+• If you want something done right, regularly, get a nurse involved.

 |